 Brothers Avenue, Cammeray

-The bike/scooter path at Tunks stretches back from the harbour for about a kilometre and leads you past little caves, climbing rocks and small (toddler friendly) bush walks.
-The playground has some great features too with plenty for toddlers and older kids.
-There are toilets mid-way along the path.
+The bike/scooter path at Tunks stretches back from the harbour for about a kilometre and leads you past little caves, climbing rocks and small (toddler-friendly) bush walks.
+The playground also features some great amenities, catering to both toddlers and older kids.
+There are toilets midway along the path.

 5. Naremburn Park, Naremburn